iretsegla/sample/README.md

 # sample
-This is  just a test sample
+This is the most important test sample